SaiedZ/LITReviewWebApp/README.md

 Of course, you must first ensure that you have activated your virtual environment and that you are in the folder that contains the `manage.py` file.

-Once the development server is launched, you can see Django project's home page at `127.0.0.1:8000` in a web browser.
+Once the development server is launched, you can see the home page at `127.0.0.1:8000` in a web browser.

 ## Some screenshots